thanos-io/thanos/docs/proposals-accepted/202207-granular-endpoint-configuration.md

 ## Alternatives

-* Granular endpoint configuration is not a solution for federate querier loadbalncing and scalability.
-As an alternative can embed Envoy in thanos for loadbalancing.
-This would work efficiently because endpointset cannot configure federated queriers when they scale due to persistent nature of grpc connections.

 ## Action Plan

 * Implement `--endpoint.config`.
-* Add e2e tests for the changes
+* Add e2e tests for the changes.
 * Update the filtering of APIs in the querier to return only the endpoints that are needed.